Cookies & Cups > Recipes > Cookies > Brookies Cookies

 I accept the Privacy Policy

-67 comments on “Brookie Cookies”
+67 comments on “Brookies Cookies”

 1. I wish I could post a picture, I’ve been dying to make these for like 3 months and I finially did.
 Mine ended up a little different then the picture they look like cookies with a strange brownie lump to the side.
 I’m going to try and make then look a little less weird.
 XD.
 I feel like one of those fail baking picture people.